 This call was clearly relevant to the charge of flight to avoid apprehension or prosecution.
-It also tended to rebut the Defendant's claims that he went to North Carolina for reasons other than to avoid apprehension for his charges.
-If that were true or if the Defendant was not aware that the victim had died at the time he left Pennsylvania, he would not have fled from law enforcement officers in North Carolina before the officers even had a chance to tell the Defendant why they were there.
-The evidence was also relevant and admissible to show the Defendant's consciousness of guilt.1
+It also tended to rebut Appellant's claims that he went to North Carolina for reasons other than to avoid apprehension for his charges.
+If that were true or if Appellant was not aware that the victim had died at the time he left Pennsylvania, he would not have fled from law enforcement officers in North Carolina before the officers even had a chance to tell him why they were there.
+The evidence was also relevant and admissible to show Appellant's consciousness of guilt.

-As far as the court can tell, the June 16 visitation recording between the Defendant and his mother or a female relative was not admitted during the Commonwealth's case-inchief; instead, it was played during cross-examination of the Defendant.
-N.T., April 15, 2016, at 142.
+As far as the court can tell, the June 16 visitation recording between Appellant and his mother or a female relative was not admitted during the Commonwealth's case-in-chief;